getodk/docs/shared-src/docs-tech-guide.rst

    .. _commit-the-docs:

-   A :dfn:`commit` is snaphot of your working files in a particular state, along with a record of all the changes that led up to that state.
+   A :dfn:`commit` is snapshot of your working files in a particular state, along with a record of all the changes that led up to that state.
    That snapshot is what you will submit to the main repository.